Father Griffins GAA

 Father Griffins is a Gaelic football club based in Galway, Ireland.
 It is a member of the Galway branch of the Gaelic Athletic Association (GAA).
 The club is solely concerned with football.

-From its founding in 1948 until its final county title in 1975, and before almalgamating with Éire Óg, Father Griffins achieved several success in Galway.
+From its founding in 1948 until its final county title in 1975, and before amalgamating with Éire Óg, Father Griffins achieved several success in Galway.
 The club won the Connacht Senior Club Football Championship twice, falling at the semi-final stage of the All-Ireland Senior Club Football Championship on both occasions.

 History

 Early foundations

 On 14 February 1948 the following item appeared in the (now defunct) Galway Observer: